ccmbioinfo/osmp/docs/staging.md

 # Staging

 OSMP is deployed via Docker Compose at [https://osmp.ccmdev.ca/](https://osmp.ccmdev.ca/).
-For G4RD data source, the OSMP staging instance is connected to the [staging instance of G4RD Phenotips](https://staging.phenotips.genomics4rd.ca).
+For G4RD data source, the OSMP staging instance is connected to the [staging instance of G4RD Phenotips](https://staging.phenotips.genomics4rd.ca) and the [staging instance of CMH Phenotips](https://phenotipstest-ga4k.cmh.edu).
 To deploy the frontend, compiled static bundles are uploaded to a designated MinIO bucket.
 The routing between the frontend and backend is handled by the HAProxy reverse proxy.
 User accounts are managed in [Keycloak](https://keycloak.ccmdev.ca).

 ## Continuous deployment through Github Actions